Two killed in crash involving Amtrak train, freight train

 Killed were two Amtrak employees: train engineer Michael Kempf, 54, of Savannah, Georgia, and a conductor, Michael Cella, 36 of Orange Park, Florida, Lexington County Coroner Margaret Fisher said.

+Railroad companies have until the end of 2018 and possibly two more years afterward to implement PTC.

+Sumwalt said he didn't know why this particular train didn't have PTC.

 Richard Anderson, Amtrak CEO and president, told CNN's Rene Marsh that the signal system along the section of track where the crash occurred was down and the tracks were being manually controlled by CSX.
+Sumwalt confirmed the tracks were owned and operated by CSX.

-He said the CSX dispatch center directed the Amtrak train to the track where the derailment happened.
+Anderson said the CSX dispatch center directed the Amtrak train to the track where the derailment happened.
 Anderson said the CSX dispatch center was manually directing the Amtrak train via telephone communications.

 According to Anderson, CSX has complete control of the tracks, signals and switches in the area where the crash happened.